-Our approved and marketed products were acquired through the acquisition of the cell therapy and regenerative medicine (CTRM) business of Sanofi, a French société anonyme (Seller or Sanofi), in May 2014.
-We believe that our acquired CTRM business has been a pioneer in the development and commercialization of autologous cell therapies.
-The CTRM portfolio includes three marketed autologous cell therapy products, each of which are further described below: Carticel® (autologous cultured chondrocytes), a first-generation product for autologous chondrocyte implantation (ACI) currently marketed in the U.S.; MACI[TM] (matrix-applic characterized autologous cultured chondrocytes), a third-generation ACI product; and Epicel® (cultured epidermal autografts), a permanent skin replacement for full thickness burns greater than or equal to 30% of total body surface area.
+Our approved and marketed products were acquired through the acquisition of the Cell Therapy and Regenerative Medicine (CTRM) business of Sanofi, a French société anonyme (Seller or Sanofi), in May 2014.
+The acquired CTRM portfolio includes three approved autologous cell therapy products: Carticel® (autologous cultured chondrocytes), a first-generation product for autologous chondrocyte implantation (ACI) currently marketed in the U.S., MACITM (matrix-applied characterized autologous cultured chondrocytes), a third-generation ACI product, and

+Epicel® (cultured epidermal autografts), a permanent skin replacement for full thickness burns greater than or equal to 30% of total body surface area.
 Our product candidate portfolio also includes ixmyelocel-T, a patient-specific multicellular therapy currently in development for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy (DCM).